News / May 19, 2026

 The U.S. Department of War announced the first release under the Presidential Unsealing and Reporting System for UAP Encounters, or PURSUE.
 The public portal describes the effort as a government-wide review and release process for unresolved UAP-related records and historical documents.

 That first release included military reports, videos, photographs, and older records.
-Japanese media reports said the material included footage connected to Japan or waters around Japan.
+Some Japanese media reports said the material included footage connected to Japan and waters around Japan.

 May 11, 2026: Kihara is asked about the U.S. footage